talonstrikesoftware/Working_with_React_and_Go/notes/section8-notes.md

 - Done in Login.js by putting token into LocalStorage

 86: Making better error responses from our back end
+- right now we always return a HTTPStatusCode.BadRequest when errors occur - will clean this up
+- to fix this added a third parameter to utilities.go `errorJSON` - called status
+  - Then updated middleware.go to pass in the correct code when desired

 87: Adding images